IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_report_resources_info.rst

     The compliance status value.

+  id (False, str, None)
+    The ID of the resource.

+  resource_name (False, str, None)
+    The name of the resource.

+  component_id (False, str, None)
+    The ID of component.

   iaas_classic_username (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure (SoftLayer) user name.
+    The IBM Cloud Classic Infrastructure (SoftLayer) user name.
 This can also be provided via the environment variable 'IAAS_CLASSIC_USERNAME'.

   iaas_classic_api_key (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure API key.
+    The IBM Cloud Classic Infrastructure API key.
 This can also be provided via the environment variable 'IAAS_CLASSIC_API_KEY'.

   region (False, any, us-south)